Mid-Michigan Psychology Internship Consortium (MMPIC)

 The research mission of the Division is to advance knowledge of the interplay between development, behavior, and health.
 Faculty within the Division of Pediatric Psychology are engaged in innovative and collaborative clinical and health services research programs.
 Current research programs are related to eating/feeding behavior, obesity, sleep disorders, integrative behavioral health, adherence to chronic illness treatment regimens, transition from pediatric to adult centered care, and health-related quality of life.

 The teaching mission of the Division encompasses undergraduate students, medical students, pediatric and family medicine residents, pre-doctoral psychology trainees, post-doctoral psychology fellows, and practicing pediatricians.
+The team includes many doctoral-level, licensed psychologists.
+The site supervisor, Dr. Lancaster, is a licensed psychologist who is on-site at least twenty hours per week.
+Dr. Lancaster provides at least two hours of individual supervision to each intern every week.
 Professional teaching occurs in clinical settings, in the classroom, and within the context of research.
 The Division is also committed to the education of patients, families, and members of the community.
-The staff includes a doctoral level, licensed psychologist who is on-site at least twenty hours per week and who provides individual supervision for interns for at least two-hours per week.

 The internship stipend for the Psychology Internship in Integrated Behavioral Health and Pediatric Psychology is $20,000.
 Interns for the Psychology Internship in Integrated Behavioral Health and Pediatric Psychology must be eligible to receive their Temporary Limited License in the State of Michigan for the internship year.